Last Updated: March 26, 2026

 Most newly acquired payara will only accept live fish as food.
 This typically means feeder fish like rosy reds, silversides, or tilapia, depending on the size of your payara.
 The challenge is that live feeder fish carry a significant risk of introducing parasites and diseases to your tank.
 If you go this route, quarantine and gut-load your feeders first.

-Some keepers have success weaning payara onto dead fish (frozen silversides, smelt, or shrimp) by offering them on a feeding stick with gentle movement to simulate live prey.
+In my experience, keepers have success weaning payara onto dead fish (frozen silversides, smelt, or shrimp) by offering them on a feeding stick with gentle movement to simulate live prey.
 This takes patience and doesn’t always work.
 Some individuals simply refuse anything that isn’t alive and moving.

 Pro tip: Never use goldfish as feeders.
 They’re nutritionally poor and high in thiaminase, which breaks down vitamin B1 and causes long-term health problems.
 If you must feed live, use gut-loaded guppies, rosy reds, or farm-raised tilapia fry.